Kingdom of Eastern Georgia

-The Kingdom of Eastern Georgia (აღმოსავლეთ საქართველოს სამეფო) was the official prolongation of the Kingdom of Georgia from 1256 to 1329.
-Its rule was limited to the geographical areas of central and eastern Georgia, while the western part of the country temporarily seceded to form the Kingdom of Western Georgia under its own line of kings.
-The secession followed a transitional period when the rule of the Kingdom of Georgia was jointly assumed by the cousins David VI and David VII from 1246 to 1256.
+The Kingdom of Eastern Georgia was the official prolongation of the Kingdom of Georgia from 1256 to 1329.
+Its rule was limited to the geographical areas of central and eastern Georgia, while the western part of the country temporarily seceded to form the Kingdom of Western Georgia under its own line of kings, and the southern regions of Samtskhe-Saatabago and Zakarid Armenia fell under direct Il-Khanid suzerainty.
+The secession of Western Georgia followed a transitional period when the rule of the Kingdom of Georgia was jointly assumed by the cousins David VI and David VII from 1246 to 1256.
 The entity split into two parts when David VI, revolting from the Mongol hegemony, seceded in the western half of the kingdom and formed the Kingdom of Western Georgia in 1256.
 David VII was relegated to the rule of Eastern Georgia.
 During his reign, Eastern Georgia went into further decline under the Mongol overlordship.

 Mongol conquest

 Since the 1220s, the Kingdom of Georgia had to contend with the numerous Mongol invasions of Genghis Khan and his successors, the Ilkhanids.

+The Mongol commander Chormaqan led, in 1236, a large army against Georgia and its vassal Armenian princedoms.
+Most of the Georgian and Armenian nobles, who held military posts along the frontier regions, submitted without any serious opposition or confined their resistance to their castles while others preferred to flee to safer areas.
+Their submission required performing military service for the Mongols.
+Queen Rusudan had to evacuate Tbilisi for Kutaisi and some people went into the mountainous part of Georgia, leaving eastern Georgia (non-mountain part) in the hands of Atabeg Avag Mkhargrdzeli and Egarslan Bakurtsikheli, who made peace with the Mongols and agreed to pay them tribute.
+The only Georgian great noble to have resisted was Ivane I Jaqeli, prince of Samtskhe.
+His extensive possessions were fearfully devastated, and finally Ivane had to, with the consent of Queen Rusudan, submit to the invaders in 1238.
+In 1239, Chormaqan conquered Ani and Kars in Greater Armenia.
+The Mongol armies chose not to cross the Likhi Range in pursuit of the Georgian queen, leaving western Georgia relatively spared of the rampages.
+The country was forced to pay an annual tribute of 50,000 gold pieces and support the Mongols with an army.

 Following a disastrous campaign, the Kingdom of Georgia recognized defeat against the Mongols and had to accept submission through the 1239 treaty.

 Between 1236 and 1256, before the creation of the Il-Khanate, Caucasia was placed under the military governorship of Chormaqan, and divided into 5 vilayets (provinces): Georgia (Gurjistan), Greater Armenia, Shirvan, Arran, and Mughan, with Armenian principalities becoming fragmented and essentially independent.
 Georgia was partitioned into 8 Mongol tümen, with each tümen ordered to supply 10,000 soldiers.
 After 1256, Armenia was directly incorporated into the Il-Khanate founded by Hulegu.